The Beauty Destination ALL L.A. Girls Know About

 Latina-Owned Beauty

-Makeup is arguably one of the biggest — and most colorful — forms of self-expression for many Hispanics, so celebrity makeup artist Andre Sarmiento walked us through all his favorite Latinx-owned products.
-On the lineup: the MAC x Selena collaboration, Perkins' own makeup palette with Dose of Colors, and Nuance by Salma Hayek.
+Makeup is arguably one of the biggest — and most colourful — forms of self-expression for many Hispanics, so celebrity makeup artist Andre Sarmiento walked us through all his favourite Latinx-owned products.
+On the lineup: the MAC x Selena collaboration, Perkins' own makeup palette with Dose of Colours, and Nuance by Salma Hayek.
 Que hermosa, si?

-Makeup is arguably one of the biggest — and most colorful — forms of self-expression for many Hispanics, so celebrity makeup artist Andre Sarmiento walked us through all his favorite Latinx-owned products.
-On the lineup: the MAC x Selena collaboration, Perkins' own makeup palette with Dose of Colors, and Nuance by Salma Hayek.
+Makeup is arguably one of the biggest — and most colourful — forms of self-expression for many Hispanics, so celebrity makeup artist Andre Sarmiento walked us through all his favourite Latinx-owned products.
+On the lineup: the MAC x Selena collaboration, Perkins' own makeup palette with Dose of Colours, and Nuance by Salma Hayek.
 Que hermosa, si?

-In Refinery29's Skin Deep, Refinery29 teamed up with Google to explore the realm of beauty and culture, examining the influences that shape how we talk about beauty today.

 Advertisement